StatistikStadtZuerich/sszvis/docs/population-pyramid/README.md

 #### `pyramid.[leftRefAccessor]`

-Supply an accessor funtion for reference data for the left side.
+Supply an accessor function for reference data for the left side.
 If this option is specified, the pyramid will show a reference line.

 #### `pyramid.[rightRefAccessor]`

-Supply an accessor funtion for reference data for the right side.
+Supply an accessor function for reference data for the right side.
 If this option is specified, the pyramid will show a reference line.

 ### Chart